michiexile/sollewitt/README.md

 sollewitt
 =========

-A GeoGebra version of @synxed's Lewitt wall painting pseudocode
+A GeoGebra version of @synxed's Lewitt wall painting pseudocode.

+Released in the public domain.